input-output-hk/cardano-playground/docs/adv-sanchonet.md

 Users wanting to test a cardano-node pre-release version on the sanchonet environment may obtain compatible configuration files below.

-NOTE: Until sanchonet is respun on 2024-04-12, node 8.10.0-pre will not successfully sync through Conway era transactions of the current chain state.
+NOTE: When respun on 2024-04-12 the chain will be restored from slot 20044800.
+Any Sanchonet chain participants, stakepools, integrators, etc, will need to clear their chain state to re-sync from that point forward.

 #### Configuration files